tokenaussie/Advanced_Solidity/README.md

 The finalisation button on the crowdsale contract can finally be clicked, and the transaction seen on Etherscan.

 ![issues](Images/32.issues_adding_on_metamask.jpg)
-There were issues adding the PUP token to Metamask, and despite tryign several avenues, I still could not get it to work.
+There were issues adding the PUP token to Metamask, and despite trying several avenues, I still could not get it to work.

 ---------------------------------------------------
 ## The following part of this readme represents the technical Instructions for completing the task.